Here's how to dispose of an old mattress!

-- Keep America Beautiful allows you to find recycling centers in your area by entering your zip code.
+- Keep America Beautiful allows you to find recycling centres in your area by entering your zip code.

-It’s important to do your research and pick the most respected option in your neighborhood because not every service that claims they’ll pick up your mattress and recycle it actually follow through unless you explicitly specify that you want it recycled.
+It’s important to do your research and pick the most respected option in your neighbourhood because not every service that claims they’ll pick up your mattress and recycle it actually follows through unless you explicitly specify that you want it recycled.
 Make sure that you know where your mattress is going before hiring a junk removal service.

 Donating Your Mattress

 If your mattress is still in good condition, you can donate to charitable organizations that will provide it to those in need.
 However, it’s a good idea to call charities beforehand to make sure that they are equipped to take your usable mattresses and will get them to the right place.
 Here are some major charitable organizations that will take usable mattresses without rips or stains.